JustiP3/LiftStats/README.md

 -Frontend - Dashboard- Log Workout Form: user_id is currently hard coded - needs to be currently logged in user

 -Troubleshoot: Why is recentSetsFeed not getting it's correct props (recentSets)?
+    -I can fetch recent workouts in Dashboard > componentDidMount -in workoutActions > The console.log shows all of my recent workouts in the console -

 ---------